These Old Cookbooks

 2. Rub the blend thoroughly into all sides of the beef brisket; cover and refrigerate over night or at least for several hours.

-3. Preheat oven to 350 degrees F. Add beef brisket to a deep covered baker, cast iron deep casserole or a large foil pan.
+3. Pre heat oven to 350 degrees F. Add beef brisket to a deep covered baker, cast iron deep casserole, large foil pan, or a heavy baking dish.
 Bake uncovered for 1 hour.

 4. Reduce heat to 300 degrees F, add beef broth, and cover.